 - Configure your Display PC's network connection to communicate with the EyeLink Host PC.

-- Download and install the latest version of the EyeLink Developers Kit
+- Download and install the latest version of the EyeLink Developers Kit.

-- Windows (64-bit): Copy the pylink folder from C:\Program Files (x86)\SR Research\EyeLink\SampleExperiments\Python\64\3.8\ and paste it to:
+Alternatively, you can manually replace the pylink folder that comes with PsychoPy with the appropriate version from the EyeLink Developers Kit.- Windows (64-bit): Copy the pylink folder from C:\Program Files (x86)\SR Research\EyeLink\SampleExperiments\Python\64\3.8\ and paste it into:

 or

-sudo cp -r /usr/share/EyeLink/SampleExperiments/Python/64/3.8/pylink /usr/lib/python3/dist-packages/or
+orCode:sudo cp -r /usr/share/EyeLink/SampleExperiments/Python/64/3.8/pylink /usr/lib/python3/dist-packages/

-- Windows (64-bit): Copy the pylink folder from C:\Program Files (x86)\SR Research\EyeLink\SampleExperiments\Python\64\3.8\ and paste it to:
+- Windows (64-bit): Copy the pylink folder from C:\Program Files (x86)\SR Research\EyeLink\SampleExperiments\Python\64\3.8\ and paste it into:

 Templates / Example Experiments